ATB-Potsdam/jupyterhub_dockerized/README.md

 ## Prerequisites

-You have to create an organisation at Github.
+You may create an organisation at Github and add _public_ members to restrict access.
+As alternatives you can grant access for users explicitly by name or use a different authentication method than Github OAuth2.
 Also a server with Docker running is nessecary.

 ## Install